 Wessler received the Doctor of Musical Arts degree in organ performance from the Eastman School of Music, studying with William Porter.
 His primary research interest was in early Lutheran liturgy, and his doctoral essay concerned the reception of Martin Luther’s Latin and German settings of the Mass by the second generation of Lutherans, as evidenced in Johann Spangenberg’s Cantiones ecclesiasticae/Kirchengesenge Deudsch (1545).
 He previously earned the Bachelor of Music degree in organ performance from the Oberlin Conservatory of Music, studying with David Boe, and the Master of Sacred Music degree from the University of Notre Dame, studying with Craig Cramer.
 He additionally mentored under Sherry Seckler and Christiaan Teeuwsen.
 He holds the Associate’s certificate from the American Guild of Organists and was a finalist in the 2007 Arthur Poister Organ Competition.

 Wessler previously worked as the Assistant Organist at the Church of St. Paul in Harvard Square and St. Paul’s Choir School, where he accompanied the Choir of St. Paul’s, the premier Catholic choir of boys and men in America.
 He also trained the Probationers, directed the St. Paul Parish Choir and the Schola Cantorum, and taught music theory in the Choir School.
 He maintains an active career as a recitalist and continuo player.

-Wessler lives in suburban Boston with his wife, Joy, and their children, Julia, Matthew, and Benjamin.
+Wessler lives in suburban Boston with his wife, Joy, and their children, Julia, Matthew, Benjamin, and Lucas.